plewis/plewis.github.io/phylogenetics/revbayes.md

 ## Download RevBayes

-Now download the RevBayes singularity image (I'm assuming you are still inside _rblab_):
+Now download the RevBayes singularity image (I'm assuming you are inside your home directory):

     curl -LO https://github.com/revbayes/revbayes/releases/download/1.1.1/RevBayes_Singularity_1.1.1.simg

-I'm assuming the _RevBayes_Singularity_1.1.1.simg_ file is now in your home directory.
+I'm assuming the _RevBayes_Singularity_1.1.1.simg_ file is now in your home directory (if not, you'll need to alter the path to point to where the singularity image is).

 To avoid having to type so much to start up RevBayes, let's make an alias: